ifvictr/prox/README.md

 The following bot token scopes are required:

+- `channels:history`: Used for the 'Send anonymous reply' shortcut.
 - `channels:read`: Used for logging movement events.
 - `chat:write`: Used for sending messages.
 - `chat:write.customize`: Used for sending anonymous replies with pseudonyms and icons that distinguish different repliers.